oodavid/billing/README.md

 If the purchase succeeds, then the `billing.onPurchase` callback you set will be called.
 This callback should be where you credit the user for the purchase.

+IN THIS BRANCH ONLY you can specify items to NOT be auto-consumed from the store (so you can implement managed items on android) by passing an object instead of a string for the itemName in the format `{sku: itemName, consume: false}`.

 ~~~
 billing.purchase("fiveCoins");
 ~~~